Core-halo scaling relations in self-interacting scalar field dark matter: Scaling relations

 As discussed in previous sections, the size and density of the core are influenced by the strength and nature of the SI.
 Repulsive interactions lead to more dilute cores, while attractive interactions result in more compact and denser cores.
 In this context, it is particularly insightful to explore how the characteristic core radius $r_c$ and the enclosed mass vary with different values of $a_s$.

-For this comparison, we use the already available analytical expression of the core mass-radius relation from \citet{padilla2021core}.
-It is based upon a Gaussian density distribution for the SFDM solitonic core, $\rho_{\text{core}}(r)=\displaystyle\frac{M_c}{(\pi r_c^2)^{3/2}}e^{-r^2/r_c^2}$, and the relation was found by minimizing the energy in eq. (\ref{eq: total_energy}), leading to
+For this comparison, we use the already available analytical expression of the core mass-radius relation from \citet{padilla2021core} This expression was originally derived theoretically in \citet{chavanis2011mass}, and later computed numerically in a hydrodynamic framework in \citet{chavanis2011massII}.
+It is based upon a Gaussian density distribution for the SFDM solitonic core,